diagrid-labs/dapr-on-aks/README.md

     redis-replicas-2   1/1     Running   0          11m
     ```

-## Apply the Redis State Store configuration

-1. Ensure you are in the root directory of this repo and run:
+5. Ensure you are in the root directory of this repo and run:

     ```bash
     kubectl apply -f ./resources/redis.yaml